d12frosted/elpa-mirror/gnu/corfu-readme.txt

 Corfu enhances in-buffer completion with a small completion popup.
-The current candidates are shown in a popup below or above the point.
-The candidates can be selected by moving up and down.
+The current candidates are shown in a popup below or above the point, and can be selected by moving up and down.
 Corfu is the minimalistic in-buffer completion counterpart of the [Vertico] minibuffer UI.

 Corfu is a small package, which relies on the Emacs completion facilities and concentrates on providing a polished completion